-The increase in ONA-XR expenses of \$2.4 million was primarily due to an increase of \$1.0 million in contract manufacturing costs and an increase of \$1.1 million in clinical trial costs, mostly as a result of initiating our Phase 1b/2 ELONA trial.
-CTIM-76 expenditures increased by \$0.3 million primarily as a result of completing additional IND-enabling studies and higher contract manufacturing costs.
-Personnel-related costs, which include salaries, benefits and stock-based compensation expense, increased by approximately \$0.5 million, primarily due to higher headcount over the prior year period.
+The decrease in ONA-XR expenses of \$2.8 million was primarily due to a decrease of \$1.4 million in contract manufacturing costs and \$1.1 million in clinical costs largely due to the decision in March 2023 to discontinue development of ONA-XR.
+CTIM-76 expenditures increased by \$13.6 million, primarily due to an increase of \$7.7 million in contract manufacturing costs and \$5.4 million in preclinical costs as a result of ongoing IND-enabling studies.
+Personnel-related costs, which include salaries, benefits and stock-based compensation expense, decreased by approximately \$0.2 million, primarily due to lower headcount over the prior year period.